Incident Workflows

 Edit an Incident Workflow

-- To edit an Incident Workflow as a draft, navigate to Automation Incident Workflows.
+- Navigate to Automation Incident Workflows.

 - Click to the right of the Incident Workflow you would like to edit and select Open in Builder.